comboshreddies/kubectl-line/README.md

 Behaves like kubectl when not used in a pipeline.

-You can run other plugins from this plugin.
+Run other plugins from this plugin.

 Automatically passes context, namespace, kubeconfig, kind, name between piped commands.